ckswilliams/modOpenREM/docs/startservices.rst

     --pidfile=C:\path\to\media\celery\celerybeat.pid

-Check the new settings
+Configure the settings
 ======================

-* Go to ``Config -> Manage users`` and make sure the users have the right settings
+* Follow the link presented on the front page to get to the user and group administration.
+After the first users are configured, this link will no longer be presented and instead you can go to ``Config -> Manage users``.
+The groups are
     + ``viewgroup`` can browse the data only
+    + ``importsizegroup`` can use the csv import facility to add patient height and weight information
+    + ``importqrgroup`` can use the DICOM query-retrieve facility to pull in studies, as long as they are pre-configured
     + ``exportgroup`` can view and export data to a spreadsheet
-    + ``admingroup`` can delete studies and import height and weight data in addition to anything the export group can do
+    + ``pidgroup`` can search using patient names and IDs depending on settings, and export with patient names and IDs if they are also a member of the ``exportgroup``
+    + ``admingroup`` can delete studies, configure DICOM Store/QR settings, configure DICOM keep or delete settings, configure patient ID settings, and abort and delete patient size import jobs. *Members of the admingroup no longer inherit the other groups permissions.*
 * Return to the OpenREM interface (click on ``view site`` at the top right)
 * Go to ``Config -> DICOM object delete settings`` and configure appropriately
 * Go to ``Config -> Patient ID settings`` and configure appropriately